 Founded in 1877, Yanagisawa Brewery has been producing classical Sake.
 The most of sake or rice wine produced recently are light and sharp so that it goes with cuisine such as Sushi.
 The traditional Sake produced by Yanagisawa Brewery is sweet and rich in a flavor of rice, which is best to drink as hot-Sake.
 This old-style sake was favored by people working at factories who used to drink after work to warm their body in cold winter.
 The hot Sake is like a mulled wine to enjoy at the Christmas market in the evening, or to enjoy alone/ together with friends at a fireplace, hopefully at an Irori Japanese fireplace.

-Koji is so sensitive to temperature that the fermenting vessels have to be changed by season.
-Time-consuming work and fine adjustments by skilled brewers are essential for sake production.
+The fermenting vessels have to be changed from season to season as the temperature management is crucial for producing good Sake.
+Time-consuming work and fine adjustments by skilled brewers are essential.

 The rice-rich, old-style sake is so rare and almost "vanishing".
 Yanagisawa Brewery keeps the production for sake lovers.